Step 1: Getting Started

-- Overview of attachment, separation, grief and loss, abuse, neglect or traumas that children have experienced
+- The attachment, separation, grief and loss, abuse, neglect, or traumas that children have experienced

 - The role and responsibility of adoptive parents

-- The importance of cultural and ethnic identity to the child
+- The importance of cultural and ethnic identity to a child

 - The importance of birth parents

-- The process of what you will need to go through and the next steps on your journey
+- The process you will need to go through and the next steps on your journey

 - Background checks